kumarsingaram3/Intelligent-Stock-Screener/README.md

 # Clustering-Stock-Screener

 Built a stock screening tool using KMeans clustering to help investors speed up their investment process and identify overlooked opportunities in the market.
-The tool is available publicly, and can be accessed [here](https://app.powerbi.com/view?r=eyJrIjoiOTU1ODFhZDYtNTU0OC00YTg2LWJlZWEtMzcyMDgyY2NkZjRkIiwidCI6IjZkOTc1ZDdjLWJlZTMtNDNlZS05ZWM3LTI2YTc5Yzg5NGRlNyIsImMiOjF9&pageName=ReportSection
+The tool is available for use publicly, and can be accessed [here](https://app.powerbi.com/view?r=eyJrIjoiOTU1ODFhZDYtNTU0OC00YTg2LWJlZWEtMzcyMDgyY2NkZjRkIiwidCI6IjZkOTc1ZDdjLWJlZTMtNDNlZS05ZWM3LTI2YTc5Yzg5NGRlNyIsImMiOjF9&pageName=ReportSection
-)
+).

 ## Project Description